deleeuw/jansweb/content/post/wijsen/_index.md

 **I reckon Peter Bentler is also part of the department?**

-Peter Bentler has a joint appointment in psychology and statistics, so he&#39;s half psychology, half statistics.
+Peter Bentler has a joint appointment in Psychology and Statistics, so he&#39;s half psychology, half statistics.

 **The statistics department at UCLA is not more focused on psychometrics than on statistics in general.**